equinor/vscode-septic/README.md

     -   Verify that referenced Xvrs exist in the file
 -   Hover: Display the Text1 and Text2 if non empty from the associated xvr when hovering over an (Sopc)Xvr reference.
 -   Ensures correct encoding (Windows 1252) for SEPTIC files
--   Formatting: Formates files similar to formatting done by SEPTIC.
+-   Formatting: Formats files similar to formatting done by SEPTIC.
 See instructions for more info,
 -   GoToDefinition: Goes to the declaration of the connected Xvr when referenced (e.g. in calcs, SopcXvr etc.)
 -   GoToDeclaration: Goes to the declaration of the connected SopcXvr when referenced (e.g. in calcs, Xvr etc.)
 -   Find References: Finds all references to a (Sopc)Xvr (e.g. in calcs, object declaration, XvrPlot etc.)
+-   Ignore Diagnostics for specified paths.

 ## Instructions